GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 - oxdport: The port of the oxd-server
 - oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
 - oxdId: oxd ID from client registration
-- authCode: The code from OpenID Connect Provider (OP) authorization Redirect URL
+- authCode: The code from OpenID Connect Provider (OP) Authorization Redirect URL
-- authState: The state from OpenID Connect Provider (OP) authorization Redirect URL
+- authState: The state from OpenID Connect Provider (OP) Authorization Redirect URL
 - protectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)

 **Request:**